Vegas Hotel Guide

 Fontainebleau Las Vegas opened in December 2023 and has rapidly established itself as the most important new nightlife property on the Strip.
 For EDC Week 2026 specifically, it is the second-best hotel choice because its on-property venues — LIV Nightclub and LIV Beach — have assembled the week's strongest secondary lineup.
 LIV Nightclub has Dom Dolla on Thursday, Tiesto on Friday, a Special Guest on Saturday (a placeholder that historically signals an unannounced headliner), and David Guetta on Monday.
 LIV Beach has Knock2 on Thursday, Disco Lines on Friday, David Guetta on Saturday afternoon, and John Summit on Sunday.

-One consideration: Fontainebleau is at the north end of the Strip at Las Vegas Boulevard North.
+One consideration: Fontainebleau is at the north end of the Strip.
 It is a 20 to 25 minute walk to the center of the Strip (Caesars, Cosmopolitan, ARIA) or a five-minute rideshare.
-For attendees who want to venue-hop across multiple properties in the same night, the north Strip location adds friction.
 For attendees who plan to stay in the LIV ecosystem for the week — LIV Beach during the day, LIV Nightclub at night — the on-property experience is seamless and the room quality is exceptional.

 EDC Week pricing: $300 to $600 per night during EDC Week.
 More affordable than Wynn for comparable room quality due to lower occupancy on non-festival weekends.